keepaliveit-staging/staging.keepaliveit.co.uk/_pages/cloud-services.markdown

 ---
 layout: splash
-title: "Cloud Services offered by Keep-Alive I.T"
+title: "Cloud Services for Small Businesses and Enterprises"
 permalink: /cloud-services

 excerpt: "Effective I.T brings a range of benefits to the table for Homes and Workplaces.
 Explore the benefits that our services encourage."